marcinwiacek/requestor/readme.md

 * creating simple & powerfull app, which will provide all important technical elements
 * fast starting and making testing for requests (without bla, bla, bla)
-* avoiding stupid, annoying elements visible in similar software (user should be focused on this, what could be/should be done, not on the tool)
+* avoiding stupid, annoying elements visible in similar software (user should be focused on task, which could be/should be done, not on the tool)
 * providing support for modern elements like HTTP/2

 # Features